NatronGitHub/openfx-misc/README.md

 * CheckerBoardOFX: Generator for an image with a checkerboard color
 * ConstantOFX: Generator for an image with a uniform color
+* SolidOFX: Generator for an image with a uniform opaque color

 ### Draw